 Henry VIII tried this on with the via media, the middle way after separating England's church from Rome's (because the Pope wouldn't grant Henry a divorce).
 Since the pope would not play the game, Henry said, "OK: I'll take my ball(s) and go home, start my own church -- the Church of England -- and I will be the head of it."
 Using some of the ideas from those protesting on the Continent (Luther...Calvin), he proceeded to build his Anglican (Anglish/English) church on a balance between Catholicism and Protestantism to appease both sides: that middle way.

 And the next generations of Tudors?
 His daughter, Bloody Mary, burned her father's (Henry's) church leaders in the streets of Oxford for going against the Catholicism she held to.
 And what about Elizabeth I (Mary's half-sister, who eventually took the throne after Mary's reign)?
-This Elizabeth changed it all back to Protestantism, and chased down as treasonous those who supported the Catholic cause.
+This Elizabeth, at her coronation, hefted her father's English Bible above her head, brought it down and kissed it pp thus changing it all back to Protestantism.
+She then chased down as treasonous those who supported the Catholic cause.
 This included her cousin, Mary Stewart, who was queen in Scotland and who tried to help the Catholic, Spanish king invade England and turn it Catholic again.
 Elizabeth delayed executing Mary despite the continuing danger of her machinations...but eventually had no choice: "off with her head."
 So it was.

-At root, "jingoism," "colonizing," empire building, and the requisite "ideological prescription" administered under duress come to mean any arrangement where one person with power forced their views, their ideology, their game on (or is it "into"?) others who would rather claim their own sovereignty but are put in a place where it is nearly impossible to resist -- without being killed.
-The tendency to "force" exists in the human personality at an individual level.
+At root, "jingoism," "colonizing," "empire building," and the requisite "ideological prescription" administered under duress come to mean any arrangement where one person with power forced their views, their ideology -- their game -- on (or is it "into"?) others who would rather claim their own sovereignty but are put in a place where it is nearly impossible to resist without being killed.
+The tendency to "force" another person's soul exists in the human personality at an individual level.
 And in its most violent extremes it is rape (literal and metaphorical).
 In its more peaceful cloaking, it is political expediency and smiling coercion "for your own good" and "you'll learn to appreciate it."

 It's ironic that forcing one's beliefs on another is something we claim to loathe.
 Embodied in a regime (tortuous and deadly often as not), we stand against it.
 Embodied in the individual, the personification is, to me, most loathsome.
 If I can go back to Virginia Woolf's Mrs Dalloway: they are people in the habit of "forcing your soul," which Woolf says "makes life intolerable -- [they] make life intolerable."
 They say 'must.'"